 More socially confident

 Have greater concentration levels

-All of the skills learnt here are supported by the Early Years Foundation Stage educational framework and are looked upon favourably by Ofsted.
+All of the skills learnt here are supported by the Early Years Foundation Stage educational framework.

 What activities can the children do?